Where We Be

 boat holds three tourists plus the driver and assistant.

-lit only by spotlights playing over the walls and ceiling.
-Our boat grounds in the shallows more than once
+dark, lit only by spotlights playing over the walls and ceiling.
+Our boat grounds in the shallows more

-and we get out and push.
-We also get the chance to walk through the most dramatic part of the cave.
+than once and we get out to push.
+We also get to walk through the most dramatic part of the cave.

 Then you finally see light at the end of the tunnel.
 The karst